Imagine an office without desks and chairs! Now tell me what it looks like?

 Use a backsaw or a hacksaw to secure the PVC pipe in the vise.
 You need to saw lengthwise through the PVC pipe.
 Cut the pipe from tip to tip.
 Remember, just cut it on one side.
 And don’t forget to use a safety mask during cutting.

 Now snap that PVC pipe onto the cylinder of the chair.
-Cover the cylinder with the plastic skirt.
+Cover the cylinder with a plastic skirt.
 Push the PVC pipe’s slit side against the chair’s cylinder in order to snap it around.
 This will prevent the chair from sliding and holding the position.

 Note: If you have trouble snapping the cut the pipe in shorter pieces and try again.

-Read More: best recliners for back pain
+Read More: Living room chairs for back pain

 If you need to raise the seat height of the chair, just add another PVC pipe piece.
 On the other hand, it’s almost permanent as same as the previous method so you can’t lower the height without removing a snap of the pipe.